Swiss Nationalist Party

 The party was not represented in any cantonal parliament.
 Its activities were mostly confined to the Swiss German-speaking parts of the western Swiss plateau.
-It had one representative in the municipal parliament of Langenthal, canton of Berne (population 14,300), elected in 2004.
+It had one representative in the municipal parliament of Langenthal, canton of Bern (population 14,300), elected in 2004.
 In 2005, another member was elected to the municipal executive council of Günsberg, canton of Solothurn (population 1,100).

-They participated in the federal elections of 2011 in the canton of Berne, gathering 0.3% of the popular vote (1,066 votes), less than a tenth of the votes required to win a seat in parliament.
+They participated in the federal elections of 2011 in the canton of Bern, gathering 0.3% of the popular vote (1,066 votes), less than a tenth of the votes required to win a seat in parliament.

 They also participated in Vaud, gathering a total of 132 votes (less than the 0.2% of the votes required to win a seat).